SERIAL data types

 INSERT INTO tab VALUES ( rec.* ) -- will use the serial column

-INSERT INTO tab VALUES rec.* -- without parentheses, serial column is removed
+INSERT INTO tab VALUES rec.* -- without parentheses, serial column is removedUsing the trigseq serial emulation

-In database creation scripts, all SERIAL[(n)]
+In database creation scripts, all SERIAL[(n)] data types must be converted to

-data types must be converted to
+INTEGER DEFAULT 0 data types, SERIAL8/BIGSERIAL must be converted

-, and you must create a sequence and a trigger for each table
+to BIGINT DEFAULT 0, and you must create a sequence and a trigger for each table

-using a SERIAL
+using a SERIAL.

 To know how to write those triggers, you can create a small Genero program that creates a table

-column.
+with a SERIAL column.
 Set the FGLSQLDEBUG environment variable and run the program.

 The debug output will show you the native SQL commands to create the sequence and the trigger.

-Tables created from the BDL programs can use the SERIAL
+Tables created from the BDL programs can use the SERIAL data type: When a BDL

-program executes a CREATE [TEMP] TABLE
+program executes a CREATE [TEMP] TABLE with a SERIAL column, the

-database interface automatically converts the SERIAL[(n)]
+database interface automatically converts the SERIAL[(n)] data type to

-and creates the sequence and the insert trigger.
+INTEGER and creates the sequence and the insert trigger.

 - With SAP HANA, trigger creation is not allowed on